harshadgoswami/my-documentations/blockchain/estimate-transaction-fee-tron.md

    - Define an asynchronous function `estimateTrxTransferFee` that takes the sender's address, recipient's address, and the amount to send as arguments.
    - Use `tronWeb.transactionBuilder.sendTrx(toAddress, amount, fromAddress)` to create a transaction object.
+   - Convert the transaction to a hex string and calculate the transaction size in bytes using `tronWeb.utils.bytes.byteArray2hexStr`.
-   - Calculate the transaction size in bytes and the bandwidth cost (1 bandwidth point per byte).
+   - Calculate the bandwidth cost (1 bandwidth point per byte).
    - Retrieve the account's bandwidth points using `tronWeb.trx.getAccount(fromAddress)`.
    - Calculate the required TRX fee if the account does not have enough free bandwidth points.
    - Log the transaction size, bandwidth cost, free bandwidth, and the required TRX fee to the console.